 Top 5 Beaches on Oahu

-You can’t go wrong with any stretch of water on Oahu, but here are some of the top picks at which to spend your day in the sun.
+You can’t go wrong with any beach on Oahu, but here are some of the top picks at which to spend your day in the sun.

 1. Lanikai Beach